Risyandi/AdOpsEngineer-Document/README.md

 # adops-engineer
-:dollar: :dollar: this is a repository for several things about advertising
+:dollar: this is a repository for several things about advertising technic and implement practices.
+I'm using admanager for serve creative and delevery creative on the sites.